 - Fruit Salt – to taste

 - Soak the sabudana/sago seeds for at least 4-5 hours.
-Add enough water so that the sabudana is submerged and is 2-3 inch above the sabudana layer.
+Add enough water so that the sabudana is submerged and is 2-3 inches above the sabudana layer.

 5. Peel and cut the potatoes into small pieces and fry them until golden brown.
 Remove from the wok.